thepassle/rollup-plugin-native-css-modules/README.md

 ## Features

 At time of writing Rollup V3 supports import assertion syntax, however, Rollup will still try to parse any module that gets imported in your source code and expect it to be JavaScript.
-This will cause Rollup to give an error, because it'll try to parse CSS files expecting it to be JavaScript.
+This will cause Rollup to throw an error, because it'll try to parse CSS files expecting it to be JavaScript.
 This plugin fixes that.

 ### Support